-The Campus Title IX Coordinator is Dr. James Brown, the Campus Director.
-He receives annual training from the company Title IX Coordinator, Jane Parker, who has over 9 years' experience as Title IX Coordinator.
+The Campus Title IX Coordinator is Claire Bourgeois, the Campus Director.
+She receives annual training from the company Title IX Coordinator, Christie Degregorio has over 8 years in Title IX experience.
 Contact information is available in the Employee Handbook, Website and Catalog.
 The Campus non-discrimination and Title IX grievance procedures are also published in these platforms.